Forensics Case Examples By Specialty

 We were contacted to first analyze the cups in the home to determine if the deceased’s fingerprints were on any of the cups found at the scene.
 The second examination was to look at the gun to determine if there was any way to prove that the deceased was holding the weapon at the time the police officer fired.

 The fingerprint examination found that none of the cups had the fingerprints of the deceased or any blood of the deceased on them.
-This would be an indication that the he was not holding a cup at the time of the shooting.
+This would be an indication that he was not holding a cup at the time of the shooting.

 The examination of the handgun revealed several telling characteristics.
 The first were several spots of blood in the grips of the weapon and one spot of the slide.
 A further examination revealed that there was a small crack and depressed area at the end of the slide where it encompassed the barrel of the gun.
 The blood was first collected and analyzed using DNA comparison and determined to be the blood of the deceased.
 Obviously this was likely to have been put on the gun from the wounds that bled from the fatal shot.

-A large effort was then made to locate the buck shot pellets that were not contained in the deceased.
+A large effort was then made to locate the buckshot pellets that were not contained in the deceased.
 This was on the off-chance that the damage to the end of the slide and barrel was caused by a pellet striking the end of the gun.
 A pellet was found that had what appeared to be similar markings.
 A comparison was then made to the gun damage using wax molds and lead strikes.
 After hours of examination is was concluded that the pellet that was recovered was the cause of the damage to the end of the gun.
 This showed that not only was the deceased holding the weapon at the time he was shot, but it was pointed at the officer and raised.
-Otherwise the pellet would not have hit the end of the gun but the side of it, or completely missed it if it was not raised.
+Otherwise, the pellet would not have hit the end of the gun but the side of it, or completely missed it if it was not raised.

 EXAMPLE # 14 – State of Michigan

 A woman was the victim of a hit-and-run in a shopping mall parking lot.
 Her purse was stolen and some checks were forged.
-Due to the collision, the manner in which she was hit and the way she struck the ground, she was killed.
+Due to the collision, the manner in which she was hit, and the way she struck the ground, she was killed.
 However, no suspects were initially identified.
 As the investigation went on, several suspects were generated, primarily based on vehicle description, and investigated.
 During the investigation of one of the suspects his car was searched and one unusual piece of evidence was found that the detective thought was out of its element; a silver Tiffany pen from Cunard Cruise Lines.

 We were contacted to determine if the pen that was located in the suspect’s vehicle was the pen of the deceased that had been contained in the purse that was stolen at the crime scene.
 We were given her diary for comparison to the ink in the pen.
-The ink in the pen was analyzed and was found to be an ink manufactured by Formulabs for Tiffany pen refills.
+The ink in the pen was analyzed and was found to be an ink manufactured by Formulas for Tiffany pen refills.
 There was also a chemical date tag in the ink that disclosed the exact year of manufacture of the ink which was 1992.
 A chemical comparison was then made with selected entries from the diary to compare the dyes present in each as well as any chemical date tag that might exist.
 It was found that the ink in the pen and the ink that was in the diary were exactly the same formulation made by the same manufacturer.
 They also contained that same chemical date tag.
 It turned out through further research that Tiffany Company imported about 1000 pens total that could have fit that description of formula, ink manufacturer, and date tag from 1992.
-The odds that these were independent inks from the same source was EXTREMELY remote at best.
+The odds that these were independent inks from the same source were EXTREMELY remote at best.

 This turned out to be the only piece of physical evidence that linked the suspects to the murder at the trial.
-The day after the testimony on the ink, one of the defendants pled guilty and accepted the blame for the killing and was sentenced to prison.
+The day after the testimony on the ink, one of the defendants pled guilty accepted the blame for the killing, and was sentenced to prison.
 Further details are available on our website.

 SECURITIES